Governor-General of New Zealand

+Governors-general typically serve a five-year term of office, subject to a possible short extension, though they formally serve "at the monarch's pleasure".
+The incumbent governor-general is Dame Cindy Kiro, since 21 October 2021.
+Administrative support for the governor-general is provided by the Department of the Prime Minister and Cabinet.
+Constitutional functions include presiding over the Executive Council, appointing ministers and judges, granting royal assent to legislation, and summoning and dissolving parliament.
+These functions are generally exercised only according to the advice of an elected government.
+The governor-general also has important ceremonial roles: hosting events at Government House in Wellington, and travelling throughout New Zealand to open conferences, attend services and commemorations, and generally provide encouragement to individuals and groups who are contributing to their communities.

 The current office traces its origins to when the administration of New Zealand was placed under the Colony of New South Wales in 1839 and its governor was given jurisdiction over New Zealand.
 New Zealand would become its own colony the next year with its own governor.
 The modern title and functions of the "governor-general" came into being in 1917, and the office is currently mandated by Letters Patent issued in 1983, constituting "the Governor-General and Commander-in-Chief of the Realm of New Zealand".
-Constitutional functions of the governor-general include presiding over the Executive Council, appointing ministers and judges, granting royal assent to legislation, and summoning and dissolving parliament.
-These functions are generally exercised only according to the advice of an elected government.
-The governor-general also has an important ceremonial role: hosting events at Government House in Wellington, and travelling throughout New Zealand to open conferences, attend services and commemorations, and generally provide encouragement to individuals and groups who are contributing to their communities.
-When travelling abroad, the governor-general is seen as the representative of New Zealand; for this reason, the governor-general has been described by academics and politicians as the de facto head of state.

-The governor-general (titled "governor" before 1917) initially represented the British monarch and the British government.
+The governor initially represented the British monarch and the British government.
 Therefore, many past officeholders were from the United Kingdom, including a succession of minor aristocrats from the 1890s onwards.
 In a gradual process, especially with the adoption of the Statute of Westminster in 1947, the governor-general has become the independent, personal representative of the New Zealand monarch.
 In 1972, Sir Denis Blundell became the first New Zealand resident to be appointed to the office.

-Governors-general are typically appointed for a five-year term of office, subject to a possible short extension, though they formally serve "at the monarch's pleasure".
-The incumbent governor-general is Dame Cindy Kiro, since 21 October 2021.
-Administrative support for the governor-general is provided by the Department of the Prime Minister and Cabinet.
+When travelling abroad, particularly more frequently since the late 20th century, the governor-general is seen as the national representative of New Zealand; for this reason, the governor-general has been described by academics and politicians as the de facto head of state, though the Constitution Act 1986 explicitly identifies the monarch as New Zealand's head of state.